gilesknap/mciwb/docs/tutorials/03-variables.rst

 to control where those blocks are placed.

 ``Direction`` provides values that will move a position by one block in a particular direction when added/subtracted to/from that position.
+Note that we are using the operator ``+`` and that it can add more than just numbers.

 So, first we place the golem's feet at ``pos``.
 Then we move Up one block from the position ``pos`` to the arm level of the golem and save  that position in ``arms``.
-Now we can move east and west from ``arms`` to make the arms and Up to make the head.
+Now we can step east and west from ``arms`` to make the arms and Up to make the head.